Location: village Dârjiu in Transylvania – Central Romania

 Address: DJ133 - Dârjiu, Harghita county

-Nearest large towns: Sighisoara (20 miles W), Odorheiu Secuiesc (15 miles N)
+Nearest large towns: Sighisoara (20 miles W) and Odorheiu Secuiesc (15 miles N)

 Nearest train stations: Sighisoara and Vanatori (19 miles W)

-The fortified church at Darjiu (Székelyderzs in Hungarian), a UNESCO World Heritage Site, was initially built in Roman style in the 14th century, and later rebuilt in gothic style.
-It was fortified in the 16th century when locals drew inspiration from the fortified churches of neighboring Saxon villages.
+The fortified church at Darjiu (Székelyderzs), a UNESCO World Heritage Site, was initially built in Roman style in the 14th century and, later rebuilt in gothic style.
+It was fortified in the 16th century when locals drew inspiration from the fortified churches in neighboring Saxon villages.

 Against the interior side of the defendig walls, grain-storage rooms, still in use today, have been built.